BarbyKelly/project-5/README.md

 Aim of Kelly's Art & Photo Boutique:
 - Built for educational purposes only
-- Create a Site where selection of kids' Art and Developer's Photos are displayed
+- Create a Site where selection of kids' Art and developer's Photos are displayed

 **Summary of Features for Site Users:**
 - Browse products, search and choose items